 - Tania Deaville, The Brighton Argus

-Brighton based British singer-songwriter Seany Clarke delivers an intriguing take on 21st century life with his distinctive soulful folk-tinged songcraft.
+Brighton based British singer-songwriter guitarist Seany Clarke delivers an “intriguing take on 21st century life” embracing elements of folk, soul and jazz with individual flair.

 “His exploration of the human condition echoes Scott Walker, with his unique, delicate vocals and intricate playing forged in a contemporary Intimate setting.”- The Musician Magazine (MU)

 Driven by his percussive finger-style acoustic guitar moves, Seany Clarke’s down-to-earth sound is often sung with irony, pathos and playfulness.
 Artists such as Curtis Mayfield, Elvis Costello, Paul Weller and John Martyn inspire him.
 But they are just part of a rich woven tapestry of influences stretching back to the days when he was recording his demo material with former Boo Radley's bassist and drummer Tim Brown and Rob Cieka.